SimonJackson24/AMSLPR/docs/high_availability.md

-# AMSLPR High Availability and Redundancy Guide
+# VisiGate High Availability and Redundancy Guide

-This guide provides strategies for implementing high availability and redundancy in AMSLPR deployments where continuous operation is critical.
+This guide provides strategies for implementing high availability and redundancy in VisiGate deployments where continuous operation is critical.
 These configurations are designed to minimize downtime and ensure system reliability.

 ## Overview

-High availability (HA) in AMSLPR can be achieved through several complementary approaches:
+High availability (HA) in VisiGate can be achieved through several complementary approaches:

 1. **Hardware redundancy** - Duplicate hardware components to eliminate single points of failure
 2. **Data redundancy** - Ensure data is backed up and can be restored quickly